MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/61883/ns-61883-_set_fcp_notify.md

 ## -description

 This structure is used for FCP notification.
 The SetFcpNotify request registers a client driver notification of FCP requests or responses, or cancels a prior registration.
 A driver must register for FCP notifications in order to retrieve requests or responses.
-The driver is responsible for canceling registration by sending an SetFcpNotify request with DEREGISTER_FCP_NOTIFY set in <b>Flags</b> before the system unloads the driver.
+The driver is responsible for canceling registration by sending a SetFcpNotify request with DEREGISTER_FCP_NOTIFY set in <b>Flags</b> before the system unloads the driver.

 ## -struct-fields